oxinabox/DataDeps.jl/README.md

 Please see the detailed documentation linked above.

 ## Breaking Changes (1.0)

 DataDeps 1.0 includes breaking changes in the download/fetch API.
 Downloading has been refactored to always use `Downloads.download()`.
 This removes the dependency on HTTP.jl, which is comparatively large and has had recent breaking changes.

 - `fetch_base` and `fetch_http` were removed.
 - `fetch_default` was removed.
 - The default `fetch_method` is now `fetch`.

+These are not quite the same but are similar enough for most use cases.

 ### Migration Guide